Ottorino Respighi: Life in Bologna, 1890–1913

 In 1902, Respighi travelled to Berlin where he received brief tuition from composer Max Bruch.
-Despite sources incorrectly stating that he studied with Bruch in 1908, Respighi's wife would later state that Respighi in fact did not study with Bruch at all.
-From 1903 to 1908, while his local reputation as a composer grew, Respighi's principal activity was his place as first violinist in the Mugellini Quintet, a touring five-piece founded by composer Bruno Mugellini.
-Respighi remained with the chamber group until he moved to Rome in 1913.
+Despite sources incorrectly stating that he studied with Bruch in 1908, Respighi's wife stated that Respighi in fact did not study with Bruch at all.
+In 1905, Respighi completed his first opera, the comedy Re Enzo.
+Between 1903 and 1910, as his local reputation was on the rise, Respighi's principal activities were performing at the Teatro Comunale and as first violinist in composer Bruno Mugellini's touring chamber quintet.
+He collaborated with various singers, in particular Chiarina Fino-Savio, who performed several of Respighi's songs written for solo voice and piano and set to words by poets Ada Negri and Carlo Zangarini.
+This included perhaps his most well known, "Nebbie".

-In 1906, Respighi completed his first of many transcriptions of pieces by 17th and 18th century composers; his version of "Lamento d'Arianna" by Claudio Monteverdi for voice and orchestra became his first international success during his visit to Berlin two years later.
-This second stay in Germany lasted for almost one year from September 1908 after Hungarian soprano Etelka Gerster invited him to work as an accompanist at her singing school, which influenced his vocal compositions.
-The composer met Arthur Nikisch, then conductor of the Berlin Philharmonic who arranged to conduct the Monteverdi transcription on stage with famed singer Julia Culp as soloist.
-The critical success of the performance encouraged Respighi to have his other transcriptions of older works performed in Berlin and this is considered to be a milestone in the rediscovery of Monteverdi's output.
+In 1906, Respighi completed his first of many transcriptions of pieces by 17th and 18th century composers.
+His version of "Lamento d'Arianna" by Claudio Monteverdi for voice and orchestra became his first international success when it was performed during his visit to Berlin in 1908.
+This second stay in Germany lasted for almost a year, after Hungarian soprano Etelka Gerster hired Respighi as an accompanist at her singing school which greatly influenced his subsequent vocal compositions.
+Respighi met Arthur Nikisch, then conductor of the Berlin Philharmonic, who arranged to conduct his Monteverdi transcription in concert with famed singer Julia Culp as soloist.
+Biographer Michael Webb considered this a milestone in the rediscovery of Monteverdi's output, and the critical success of the performance encouraged Respighi to produce further transcriptions of older works.
+This included two sonatas for viola d'amore and harpsichord from original music by fellow Bolognese composer Attilio Ariosti.

-The musical influence from Respighi's stay in Germany is discernible in his second operatic work, Semirâma.
-The opera premiered in Bologna in November 1910 to considerable success; two years later, critic Giannotto Bastianelli wrote that the piece marked a transition in Respighi's style from verismo to Decadentism and praised his use of rich polyphony.
-Working on the opera, however, left Respighi exhausted and he wrote each individual score by hand to save money.
-At the post-performance banquet, the composer fell asleep.
+The musical influence from Respighi's time in Germany is discernible in his second opera Semirâma, which marked the first professional staging of a Respighi work.
+It premiered at the Teatro Comunale in November 1910 to considerable success; two years later, critic Giannotto Bastianelli wrote that the piece marked a transition in Respighi's style from verismo to Decadentism, and praised his use of rich polyphony.
+Working on the opera, however, left Respighi exhausted.
+He wrote each individual score by hand to save money and he fell asleep at the post-performance banquet.
 It is thought that Respighi's inconsistent sleeping patterns throughout his life may have been caused by narcolepsy.

-In 1910, Respighi was involved in a short lived group named the Lega dei Cinque, which also included Ildebrando Pizzetti, Gian Francesco Malipiero, Giannotto Bastianelli, and Renzo Bossi.
+In 1910, Respighi was involved in a short lived group named the Lega dei Cinque (a take on the famous Russian "Five"), which included Bastianelli and fellow composers Ildebrando Pizzetti, Gian Francesco Malipiero, and Renzo Bossi.
+In the same year he was appointed a member of the Accademia Filarmonica di Bologna.
+In the next, Respighi replaced Torchi as the teacher of composition at the Liceo Musicale, which lasted until his move to Rome.

 Life in Rome, 1913–1918

-In January 1913, Respighi left Bologna to become professor of composition at the Liceo Musicale di Santa Cecilia in Rome, a position that he held for almost a decade.
-Composers Vittorio Rieti and Daniele Amfitheatrof were among his students during this time.
-The busy atmosphere of Rome unnerved Respighi, however, and composing and teaching became increasingly difficult.
-He became withdrawn, suffered from irregular sleep, and wished to return to Bologna.
-Later in 1913, Respighi went back to Germany for some performances and then upon returning to Rome, turned his attention primarily on composition.